universvm/glyconnect-iSOUPdater/README.md

 # glyconnect-iSOUPdater
 Glyconnect updater for the isoforms directly in the database.
 In this case, localhost was used.
-Edit Add topics